IDS6916/project_template/README.md

 Hypotheses:

-H1: Can we incorporate Regional Variables to improve prediction of smuggling routes?
+H1: The incorporation of regional variables will improve the prediciton of smuggling routes.

 H2: Identifying routes of least resistance through weighting roads based on informed criteria (faction-control, road conditions, available alternative routes) will result in reliable transportation models for smuggling illicit antiquities, based upon the theory that smugglers aim to blend in with the populous.